How to do market research for a startup (with examples)

 What is market research?

-Startup market research will help you test your ideas
+Market research will help you test your ideas

 It’s not true that if you make something and promote it hard enough, people will eventually start buying it.
-At least, not enough people, and not at the price you need to break even.

 Conducting market research is important for attracting investors

-Find the right market research methods
+1. Find the right market research methods for your needs

 Primary market research